dpurgin/harbour-callrecorder/README.md

 ####Select recordings Page

-Select recordings with a tap on a list item or choose 'Select all' from the pulley menu.
+Select recordings with a tap on a list item.
 Having items selected, you can make an action.
 Currently, the only supported action is remove.
+Choose 'Delete all' from the pulley menu to remove all the recordings, both selected and unselected.

 ##Known Issues